joalcg/auctions/README.md

 1. Make sure you set up both AuctionPortal and AuctionPortal.Client as start up projects.
 2. Run more instances of AuctionPortal.Client if you want to see multiple nodes interacting in the network.

+Quick tips

-For reference: AuctionPortal sets up the server, and the AuctionPortal.Client creates a client.
+1. AuctionPortal sets up the server, and the AuctionPortal.Client creates a client.
 That said, there should be a single instance of AuctionPortal but there can be 1 or more instances of AuctionPortal.Client.
+2. Auction ids are GUIDs.
+It is recommended to copy the value from the Console and paste it into other Consoles if needed so you do not have to type the value manually.
+3. Each Console will display the id of the Client.
+That way, it is easy to know which events are received in which Client based on actions done by other clients.

 ## Work pending & future improvements